 Now keep in mind that these are “uncommon” languages and I still found speakers!
 A search for German (I was in South America remember!) for example, had 70+ results.
 What do you think the chances are that at least one would be up for having a coffee with me and speaking German?

 Couchsurfing just happens to be a network I am very active in myself since I host Couchsurfers and am a traveller.
 But there are many social networking sites and you can do something very similar on many of them.
 You can even get around the lack of a language search by simply putting the language name into the search as it could be written on someone's profile.

 Make sure to do several combinations when trying this.
 If I was searching for French here for example, I'd actually try writing three possibilities: French, français and francés (Original language, in English, and in the local language of Spanish in my case).

-If you are a part of an online university network, online chess players network or whatever it may be then try to search for the language and your city and you may be surprised!
-This has worked in combination with other websites that I’ll be talking about in more detail in other posts for other ways to meet people.
+If you are a part of an online university network, online chess players network or whatever, try to search for the language and your city and you may be surprised!
+This has worked in combination with other websites that I'll be talking about in more detail in other posts for other ways to meet people.
 Think of any social networking site, or website that connects people and see how you can search it for languages.

 Then there are language specific sites.
-Polyglot learn language for example is primarily a penpal site for language learners, but you can search for city and languages and I just found someone who speaks Hungarian in Medellin, but log ins on this site are less frequent so you may not get a reply depending on who you write to.
+The Polyglot Club for example is primarily a penpal site for language learners, but you can search for city and languages, but log ins on this site are less frequent so you may not get a reply depending on who you write to.
 Some sites like Livemocha let you search for countries but not cities.
 I got several results for Esperanto in Colombia, but they could be at the other side of the country.
-However, it’s a start.
+However, it's a start.